ameraner/dsen2-cr/README.md

 **NOTE**

-The SEN12MS-CR dataset described above is a reprocessed version of the one used in this work.
+The published SEN12MS-CR dataset described above is a reprocessed version of the one used in this work.

 The main difference is that the one from this work was in the WGS84 coordinate system, whereas the released one was a reprocessing with a UTM CRS transform (in order to make the patches co-registered with available semantic segmentations and scene-wise labels - see paper).
 The differences will most probably not affect the network performance, and the pre-trained models can still be used.

-For this same reason, the filenames and folder structure in the released dataset do not match the datasetfilelist provided in the section "Dataset Paths" above.
-The adaptation of the code to use this dataset should however be rather simple (Pull Requests are welcome :)).
+The csv files to be used as inputs for the model linked in the "Dataset Paths" section above have been adapted to match the filenaming convention used in the published reprocessed dataset.
+Note that due to the reprocessing, the train/val/test splits are not identical to the ones used for the paper - the differences, however, are minor.

 ---
 # Credits